Vibrato, or Not To Vibrate?

 Sometimes it is…

 At the other end of the scale, there’s the human voice, and many wind instruments where the flow of breathing air, such as the traverso (transverse flute) or the recorder, where some amount of vibrato is essentially inherent.

 Singers (as well as artists playing these wind instruments) regulate the air flow by building pressure in the abdomen, and counter-balancing that pressure with tension on the diaphragm.
-With this, it takes a very conscious effort to maintain a totally steady air flow.
-If it is possible at all: with the right tension and elasticity of the diaphragm, vibrato is essentially inherent and does not require willful, periodic movement of any muscles.
+With this, it takes a very conscious effort to maintain a totally steady air flow, which may not be feasible at all.
+With the right tension and elasticity of the diaphragm, vibrato is essentially inherent and does not require willful, periodic movement of any muscles.
 In fact, professional voices without any vibrato are a rare exception.
 Gundula Janowitz (*1937) was one of very few who could do this.
-If a singer’s (or a flautist’s) vibrato is very nervous, this typically indicates an excess of pressure or tension on the diaphragm (either from nervousness, or from bad technique).
+If a singer’s (or a flutist’s) vibrato is very nervous, this typically indicates an excess of pressure or tension on the diaphragm (either from nervousness, or from bad technique).